SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise6.md

    ![pipeline runs](images/63.png)

-3. Check the status of your pipeline.
-It should be in-progress
+3. Check the status of your pipeline **EXE2CopyDatatoSQL**.
+It should be in-progress where as the other pipeline **GreenCabTransformation** that you triggered in task 2 would be succeeded now.

 4. To understand at a more granular level, the status of the activities in the pipeline, click on the pipeline